 To do this we take an integrative ‘molecules-to-man’, multidisciplinary approach to address priority nutritional research questions of public health and clinical relevance by advancing knowledge through discovery science, developing innovative methodologies and applying specialist expertise.
 We work to translate our research through the exchange of knowledge and technology with governments, nutrition and health professionals, industry, academia and the public.

-EWL was established in 1998 following the restructuring of the Dunn Nutrition Unit and advances its distinguished history of nutrition research in Cambridge, which began in 1927.
+MRC EWL was established in 2016, following restructuring and refocusing of the research interests of MRC Human Nutrition Research which was formed in 1998 following the restructuring of the Dunn Nutrition Unit.
+MRC EWL advances the distinguished history of nutrition research in Cambridge, which began in 1927.

 We act to: